Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Computational Details

 \item The definition of the core/valence spaces \textit{follows} that of the CVS definition/threshold, that is, only the core orbitals with same or lower energy than the ones belonging to the edge under investigation are frozen (FC-f).
+This is the same approach adopted in Ref. ~\citenum{2019_vidal_jctc}, and it corresponds to setting projectors for ground and excited states such that